isomerpages/ura-lkywcp/resources/case-studies/_posts/2020-10-24-citizen-engagement.md

 - A fast-paced government-led development in the past brought benefits to the city, but gradually disintegrated community ties, local identities and communal traditions.
 - Past master plans were ineffective in coping with the rapid changes in social conditions, such as the rise of single-person households, social polarisation and worsening gender inequality.
 Citizens were also largely left out of their formulation.
 - The lack of an effective master plan translates to an inconsistent urban development, risking a disorderly development pattern across the city.
-- A Conflict Mediation Division was established in 2012 with the goal to avert and manage public conflicts.

 ---